 A hardware sync input pin is available (SYNC).
 When a pulse is applied to this pin, all the VGAs in the device start stepping through the selected time-gain curve at the same clock cycle.
 This sync can also be initiated by software using the serial interface.

-A selectable anti-alias low-pass filter (AAF) with 3dB attenuation at 7.5MHz, 10MHz, or 14MHz is also integrated, together with clamping (which can be disabled).
+A selectable anti-alias low pass filter (AAF) with 6 dB attenuation at 7.5MHz, 10MHz or 14MHz, is also integrated, together with clamping (which can be disabled).